-Policy PF-1.1 Ensure Adequate Services and Infrastructure for New Development: Review new development proposals to ensure that the development can be served with adequate potable water; wastewater collection, treatment, and disposal; storm drainage; fire and emergency medical response; police protection; transportation; schools; and solid waste collection and disposal.
+Public Facilities Goal PF-1 Policy PF-1.1 Ensure Adequate Services and Infrastructure for New Development: Review new development proposals to ensure that the development can be served with adequate potable water; wastewater collection, treatment, and disposal; storm drainage; fire and emergency medical response; police protection; transportation; schools; and solid waste collection and disposal.

-Policy PF-1.2 All new development proposals shall be reviewed and conditioned to ensure that adequate public services and infrastructure can be provided to the development without substantially reducing the services provided to existing residents and businesses.
+Public Facilities Goal PF-1 Policy PF-1.2 All new development proposals shall be reviewed and conditioned to ensure that adequate public services and infrastructure can be provided to the development without substantially reducing the services provided to existing residents and businesses.

-Program PF-1.2.1: New development shall be responsible for any improvements or extensions of infrastructure or the service capacity necessary to serve the development.
+Public Facilities Goal PF-1 Policy PF-1.2 Program PF-1.2.1: New development shall be responsible for any improvements or extensions of infrastructure or the service capacity necessary to serve the development.

-The ILUDC amendments would establish regulation for commercial cannabis cultivation in industrial zones and make minor modifications to the existing regulations for allowable cannabis business activities in commercial zones.
+The proposed ordinances would establish regulation for commercial cannabis cultivation in industrial zones and make minor modifications to the existing regulations for allowable cannabis business activities in commercial zones.
 As an amendment to the zoning code, the subject project does not include any physical development.
 There would be no substantial changes to demands on utilities and services systems relative to the existing code, which currently allows for industrial and commercial business that would generate demand for services and no change in the size or location of where commercial and industrial activities are allowed.
-All future cannabis related applications received under the proposed code amendments would be conditionally allowable and subject to discretionary review.